pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Alternatively, import or write the classes you want into one of your own Django app's ``models.py``.

-If you import the classes into your own application, you will firstly need to ``makemigrations``.
+The Django application at ``eventsourcing.infrastructure.django`` has database migrations that will add four tables, one for each of the sequenced item active record classes mentioned above.
+If you import some of these model classes into your own application, you will need to ``makemigrations``.
 But this way you won't get tables you won't use.

 The library has a Django project for testing the library's Django app, it is used here to help run the app.

 .. code:: python

     import os
     os.environ['DJANGO_SETTINGS_MODULE'] = 'eventsourcing.tests.djangoproject.djangoproject.settings'

 This Django project is simply the files that ``django-admin.py startproject`` generates, with the SQLite database set to be in memory, and with the library's Django app added to the ``INSTALLED_APPS`` setting.